camenduru/non-profit-gpu-cluster/README.md

 ✔ 1 x 32GB RAM (Micron 32GB DDR4-3200 RDIMM 1Rx4 CL22) $95 <br />
 ✔ Case (Antec P20C-W) $89 <br />
 ![mb_one_ram_case](https://github.com/camenduru/Community-GPU-Cluster/assets/54370274/805fdf46-4fee-46d3-a41b-b827d959e860)

-### January 22, 2024
-✔ 🧿 The non-profit GPU cluster is now running [photo-maker.github.io](https://photo-maker.github.io/) (Running with an old motherboard and CPU because our new CPU has not arrived yet)

-### January 23, 2024
-✔ 🧿 The non-profit GPU cluster is now running [instantid.github.io](https://instantid.github.io/) (Running with an old motherboard and CPU because our new CPU has not arrived yet)

 ## Setup